loyjoy/academy/experiences/variables/variables.md

 ### Add variables to modules
 Those names are freely selectable.
 Now we have chosen our variables.
 As a next step, you choose modules that will be sent after the consumer's decision.
-The following step works with every module.
+The following step works with every module, we are using the module product overview.
 At each module, there is a small circle in the right corner.

 ![Set a condition at the modules](conditionModule.png "Set a condition at the modules")